gregbo/mininet_frr/make_vm/README.md

 - Choose a password: ubuntu
 - Confirm your password: ubuntu

-You may select different values, just do not forget the user name and password.
-Also, do not choose frr as a user.
+You may pick different values for the user name and password, just do not forget what you picked and do not choose 'frr' as a user name.
 That user will be created later, dedicated to running FRR.

 Select the option to install the OpenSSH server and allow password access.
 An SSH client is the easiest way to run multiple terminal sessions in the VM at one time.
-You can also import an SSH identity to avoid typing a password.
+You can also import an SSH identity to avoid typing a password when logging in.
 (Importing the identify from Github works great if you have that setup on github.com).

 Once the install completes, select Reboot now.
 If the screen pauses and complains about the cdrom, just press ENTER.

-Once the reboot is complete,
-you can find the IP address to give to the SSH client either through the virt-manager or by logging the VM terminal with the user name and password and running the ip command:
+Once the reboot is complete, you can find the IP address to connect to with the SSH client either through the virt-manager:

-- virt-manager
   - View -> Details
   - NIC: :xx:xx:xx  -> IP address

-- login
+or by connecting to the VM terminal with the user name and password and running the ip command:

 ```
 ip a
 ```